silverstripe/silverstripe-framework/docs/en/01_Tutorials/02_Extending_A_Basic_Site.md

 	:::php
 	$dateField->setConfig('dateformat', 'dd/MM/YYYY');

 *dateFormat* allows you to specify how you wish the date to be entered and displayed in the CMS field.
-See the [api:DateField] documentation for more configuration options.
+See the [api:SilverStripe\ORM\FieldType\DBDateField] documentation for more configuration options.

 	:::php
 	$fields->addFieldToTab('Root.Main', new TextField('Author', 'Author Name'), 'Content');